dakshsriv/Star-Stacker/README.md

 https://app.box.com/s/rwqck3fetwx1b0p4zjbk829iwb8ic04k

-Once downloaded, enter the proper directory in the terminal and run the command, './stack image-data OUTFILE.bmp'
+Once downloaded, enter the proper directory in the terminal and run the command, './stack image-data OUTFILE.bmp' You can also put your own astrophotographic images to try out.
+It works best with more images!

 ## File structure